 I would pay about $30 for 64 oz of Dr. Bronners or I could pay about $14 for 64 oz of Dr. Woods.
 Now looking at those numbers, I guess you could say that it doesn’t seem very expensive but that price can add up when you go through soap as often as we do!
-Besides, why pay that much when you could pay just $4 for 64 oz or even less if you went with a cheaper brand?
+Besides, why pay that much when you could pay just $4 for 64 oz if you make your own liquid soap (even less if you went with a cheaper brand)?

 Seems like a nice price to pay, doesn’t it?
 You could save $26 on just 64 oz of soap (if you are making Dr. Bronner’s soap that is.
 Price would vary depending on what you buy and what you’d compare it to) I can think of plenty of other items I can buy with $26!